Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 Sexual Misconduct Trainings provided by institution:

-For students, we require that all incoming students complete web-based “Consent and Respect,” a sexual assault prevention program offered by Alcohol-Wise.
-Athletes also go through an hour long sessions specifically addressing sexual misconduct per Title IX.
+For students, we require that all new incoming students complete the web-based “Consent and Respect” program, a sexual assault prevention program included with Alcohol-Wise.
+Athletes also go through an hour long session specifically addressing sexual misconduct per Title IX.
 Athletes also go through “Step Up” as required by our athletic department.
-RA’s receive training on Mental Health First Aid through a local resource, as well as Title IX/Clery training offered by our Director of Campus Safety.
+RA’s receive training on Mental Health First Aid through a local resource, as well as Title IX/Clery training offered by our Coordinator of Campus Safety.

 How institution is providing information to students on how to receive support regarding sexual misconduct: